 RUMPS - Reusable Menstrual Pads

 It is difficult for South Sudanese refugee girls to receive an education in rural Northern Uganda and they have a very high dropout rate.
-One of the many factors, but an important one, is an inability to manage their periods while attending school.
+An important factor is an inability to manage their periods while attending school.
 This often means missing 4 or 5 days a month from school translating into 11% of school days missed due to menstruation.

-In a typical group of 60 girls only around 9 are wearing underpants.
 Here in the UK, disposable pads and underpants are the norm, freely available and relatively affordable.
+In a typical group of 60 girls only around 9 have access to clean underwear.

 Unless they are unusually bright and determined, they fall behind and are seen as dim by their teachers and parents.
-When it comes to which children should get their school fees paid, the parents usually choose a son before a daughter for cultural reasons.
+When it comes to which children should get their school fees paid, the parents will usually choose a son before a daughter.
 If the daughter’s school report is poor, then the decision is even easier to make.

 In rural Northern Uganda, most people are on a very low income and exist mainly outside the cash economy.
 A girl can not just ask her father for money for pads, and children simply do not have money of their own.
 The girls manage their periods by staying home for four or five days.